Bubble Tea Sugar Levels

 How many calories does 50% sugar save?

-It varies by chain and recipe, but 50% typically cuts a meaningful portion of base sweetener calories.
-Pair with a lighter topping or ½ scoop for the biggest savings.
+It depends on the chain and recipe, but 50% usually cuts a meaningful amount of sugar from the base.
+Pair it with a lighter topping or half a scoop for the biggest difference.

 What’s the lowest-calorie topping?

-Jellies such as aloe or herbal/grass jelly are usually lighter than tapioca pearls.
-Crystal boba is another lighter chew.
+Jellies like aloe or herbal/grass jelly are usually lighter than tapioca pearls.
+Crystal boba is another lighter chewy option.

 Is brown sugar milk tea always high?

-Best sugar level if I’m new to low-sugar?
+What is the best sugar level if I’m new to low sugar?

 Try It in BobaCal